jergason/blorg/_posts/2015-12-31-technical-debt-and-technical-investment.md

 I'll probably write more about this, but the summary is that junior developers are wildly undervalued in a job market that is always desperate to hire.
-The team and company that work productively with junior developers, and help them grow in to senior developers, will have a huge advantage in hiring.
+The team or company that works productively with junior developers and helps them grow in to senior developers will have a huge advantage in hiring.

 ## Technical debt and technical investment